-If you selected the whole Component by mistake, you can also edit the Value field using the Edit button on the Component Attribute Properties page.
+If you selected the whole Component by mistake, you can also edit the Value field using the shortcut key for Properties and use the Component Attribute Properties page.
 Select the Value=?K item in the list and press Edit.
 Change ?K to 1K in the value field then press OK to exit.